Global Outbreak Alert and Response Network: GOARN and Ebola

 On March 23, 2014, the first reports of Ebola in Guinea were reported by WHO's Regional Office in Africa.
 Five days later, the first GOARN team was sent to Guinea.
 This team found the situation to be quite severe and its findings were discussed in a press conference in Geneva April 8.

 In the third week of April, WHO collaborated with GOARN to send a new medical team trained in infection prevention/control and intensive care to Guinea's principal hospital, Donka Hospital.
 Two weeks later, on May 5, WHO deployed experts, thirty three of whom were from GOARN, to West Africa to assist in the response to the outbreak.
 The outbreak was detected to have spread to Sierre Leone later in the month.

 On June 23, a GOARN steering committee session sent a message to WHO requesting for WHO to lead the response more strongly because it was the only agency with the resources and staff to do so.

 Over the course of the outbreak, the network deployed 895 experts, including "doctors, nurses, infection control specialists, logisticians, laboratory specialists; communication, anthropology and social mobilisation experts, emergency management and public health professionals."
 The network is still involved in the response to Ebola.

 GOARN and cholera

-In Sierre Leone, GOARN has sent case management and laboratory experts from the International Centre for Diarrhoeal Disease Research, Bangladesh to help train the response capacity of health care and laboratory workers case management and diagnosis.
+In response to a 2012 cholera outbreak in Sierra Leone, GOARN sent case management and laboratory experts from the International Centre for Diarrhoeal Disease Research, Bangladesh to help train health care and laboratory workers.

 In Northern Iraq, the Syrian Civil War displaced many refugees into the Kurdistan.
 The refugee camps suffer from poor sanitation, which has led to cholera outbreaks in the region in 2007 and 2012.
 GOARN, as per the request of the Ministry of Health of Iraq for support and training in outbreak response, deployed a multidisciplinary team of six experts to the North-Iraqi Dohuk and Erbil camps to assist with assessing the risk of cholera and other diseases as well as assisting MoH to prepare for response to the diseases.